Travel Iceland on a Budget

 Traveling to Iceland doesn’t have to cost a fortune as long as you take some time to check out the general information about prices and look for bargains.
 Or, to ease your worries, simply book an all-inclusive tour.
 In fact, compared to 2021, most prices for accommodation have visibly dropped!
 There really hasn’t been a better time to visit Iceland in the past decade than right now.

-To help you get an overall impression of prices in Iceland, we gathered recent information about accommodation, food, and transport for the year 2024.
+To help you get an overall impression of prices in Iceland, we gathered recent information about accommodation, food, and transport.
 Check out this guide and pack your suitcase, because now just might be the best time to visit Iceland!

 All these prices were checked in December 2023, using platforms such as booking.com, airbnb.com and numbeo.com